All Episodes

 And I can't believe it.

-Yeah, it's just not even possible, but it is.
+It's just not even possible, but it is.

-I don't know when you ever or if you ever, in some of these cases, can ever have full faith and trust in what what the ultimate outcome of this thing is here.
+I don't know when you ever or if you ever, in some of these cases, can ever have full faith and trust in what the ultimate outcome of this thing is here.

-But you know, we see a pattern, for example, in Georgia, thousands of ballots, different locations, all overlooked on election night.
+But, you know, we see a pattern, for example, in Georgia, thousands of ballots, different locations, all overlooked on election night.

 Now we're finding them two weeks later.

-For example, the 2600 uncounted ballots we discovered Monday of this week.
+For example, the 2,600 uncounted ballots we discovered Monday of this week.

-That was in uh Georgia's Floyd County.
+That was in Georgia's Floyd County.

-And as the hand tallying continues, officials in Fayette County, they just magically found 2,755 ballots, not included in the original count.
+And as the hand tallying continues, officials in Fayette County, they just magically found 2,755 ballots not included in the original count.

 In a close race, guess what?